The Vogue Theater

 The Vogue Theater is a historic movie theater in downtown Chula Vista, California.
-It was designed by the Architect Frank Hope Jr. in 1943, and opened on January 19, 1945.
+It was designed by the architect Frank Hope Jr. in 1943, and opened on January 19, 1945.
 The theater is a poured in place concrete building and seats 825.

-Due to its configuration and stage, the theater has been a venue for several Chula Vista and San Diego political debates by the likes of former San Diego City Mayor Roger Hedgecock, and current Chula Vista Mayor Cheryl Cox.
+Due to its configuration and stage, the theater has been a venue for several Chula Vista and San Diego political debates by the likes of former San Diego City mayor Roger Hedgecock and former Chula Vista mayor Cheryl Cox.